 |Copyright © Nucleus Medical Media, Inc.|

-The exact cause of TMD is often unclear.
-Possible causes include:
+The cause of TMD is often not clear.
+It may be due to:

 - Injury of the jaw or face

-- Faulty alignment between the upper and lower teeth
+- The upper and lower teeth not being in line

 - Disturbed movement of the jaw joint

-- Arthritis or similar inflammatory process in the joint
+- Arthritis or a swelling in the joint

-- Excess or limited motion of the joint
+- Too much or not enough motion of the joint

 TMD may cause:

-- Pain may be worse with chewing, yawning, or opening the mouth
+- Pain may be worse with chewing, yawning, or opening and closing the mouth

 - Clicking, popping, or grating sounds with movement of the jaw

-- A sensation of the jaw catching or locking briefly, while attempting to open or close the mouth, or while chewing
+- A feeling of the jaw catching or locking briefly, while attempting to open or close the mouth, or while chewing

 - Range of motion of the jaw tests